Bertrina Olivia West Al-Mahdi, PhD "Dr. O"

 Evelyn Ellington, APC

-Evelyn Ellington is a pre-licensed professional counselor, she graduated from Mercer University with a B.A.S. in Organizational Leadership in 2016, and a M.S. in Clinical Mental Health Counseling in 2020.
+Evelyn Ellington is a Associate Professional Counselor, she graduated from Mercer University with a B.A.S. in Organizational Leadership in 2016, and a M.S. in Clinical Mental Health Counseling in 2020.
 She is a Nationally Certified Counselor through NCC, with experience working with youth and adolescents experiencing trauma, depression, and anxiety.